 Amy Madison (Elizabeth Anne Allen)

 .
 Continued her school life since then with occasional run-ins with the Scoobies.
-Turned herself into a rat in Season 3, and was turned back by Willow in Season 6.
+Turned herself into a rat in season 3, and was turned back by Willow in season 6.
 Notable for appearing in one episode per season of the first four seasons.
-Had an expanded role in the comics.
+Has an expanded role in the comics.

 - And I Must Scream: Being stuck as a rat for several years.
 Despite how much that sucked, she kept the cage.

 - Animorphism: Can turn people into rats.
-Including herself, which probably wasn't the best idea as it was years before anyone turned her back.
-In Season 8, she has gotten a lot better at controling her magic, and can become a cat, as well as cast spells while in animal form.
+Including herself, which probably isn't the best idea as it takes years before anyone turns her back.
+In season 8, she has gotten a lot better at controling her magic, and can become a cat, as well as cast spells while in animal form.